 Your calorie-burning rate immediately drops to about one per minute.
 Insulin effectiveness drops within a single day, and the risk of developing Type 2 diabetes rises.
 So does the risk of being obese.
 The enzymes responsible for breaking down lipids and triglycerides (fats) plunge, which in turn causes the levels of good (HDL) cholesterol to fall.

 “But Jarod, I can’t quit my job and walk around all day!
 What am I supposed to do with this information?”

 Luckily, there are things you can do to increase your ongoing muscular activity while at work and minimize the harmful effects described in this research.
 It comes down to making more small movements each day than you would when simply sitting in a supportive office chair.

 One easy technique would be to set a quiet alarm/pop-up on your phone or computer to remind you to stand up and briefly stretch every 20-30 minutes.
-Here are free apps for the Iphone and Android phones that will help
+There are free apps for the Iphone and Android phones that will help.

 A more effective approach is to sit on a an exercise ball rather than a chair.
 This demands a constant low level activation of your core and leg muscles; even on the balls with stable bases and low back support like this one.
 If you are 5’7’’ or taller, you will likely need to get a 65 cm ball to use rather than the 52 cm ball it comes with.

 And finally, my best recommendation is to consider getting a height-adjustable standing desk that allows you to both stand and sit at different parts of the day.
-I have two favorites in this category:
+A favorite in this category:

 Their product sits on top of your current desk so you can sit when you want and adjust it higher to stand at different points in the day.